lino-network/lino/README.md

 ## Lino Blockchain Bug Bounty Rules & Guidelines

-We are very excited to announce the release of version 1 of Lino Core!
+We are very excited to announce the release of version 0.1.0 of Lino Core!
 Not all functionalities are implemented in this current version of code and Lino Core is still a work in progress.
 We sincerely appreciate your participation in Lino Core code contribution.
-Together, we can create the next generation of video/streaming platforms!
+Together, we can create the next generation of decentralized  video/streaming platforms!

 ### Rules